compomics/searchgui/resources/Comet/README.txt

-2016/03/29
+2016/04/06

-Comet version "2016.01 rev. 1".
+Comet version "2016.01 rev. 2".
 This is a maintenance release of Comet. http://comet-ms.sourceforge.net

-- Fixes a bug where variable terminal modifications on decoy peptides are not properly generated leading to possible program crash due to calculating fragment ions that are too large for the decoy peptide.
-Reported by the Villen lab.
-- Fixes a bug where peptide mass comparisons are failing, leading to duplicate peptides being stored and reported as separate entries.
-Reported by S. Michalakopoulos.
+- Reverts the modification encoding in the "output_txtfile" output back to reporting variable modification mass difference (e.g. DLSTM[16.0]HK) instead of the actual modified residue mass values (e.g. DLSTM[147]HK).

 Comet is an open source MS/MS database search engine released under the